 - 1. The subject site shall be limited to a maximum of 187 dwelling units.
 This density cannot be assigned to other portions of the Planned Unit Development (PUD). - 2.
 A minimum of 36 Transfer of Development Rights (TDR) units shall be purchased and constructed onsite.
-No more than 34% of the TDR units purchased at the WHP rate shall apply to the minimum number of workforce housing units required by this ordinance. - 3.
+No more than 34% Thirty four percent of the TDR units shall be purchased at the WHP rate and shall apply to the minimum number of workforce housing units required by this ordinance. - 3.
 The zoning development order shall require a minimum of 25% of the total dwelling units to be built as onsite workforce housing units.
 The workforce housing units are subject to the applicable requirements of the Workforce Housing Program (WHP) in Article 5.G.1 of ULDC. - 4.
-Within the southernmost 350 feet of the site, structures shall be limited to a maximum of three stories in height. - The southernmost 150 feet shall be limited to landscaping, open space, wet or dry retention, drainage, and parking. - 6.
+Within the southernmost 350 feet of the site, Structures on the site shall be limited to a maximum of three stories in height. - The southernmost 150 feet shall be limited to landscaping, open space, wet or dry retention, drainage, and parking. - 6.
 The proposed future land use amendment and the proposed zoning applications shall be considered for adoption by the Board of County Commissioners at the same public hearing.